98saad/ClaudeCraft/README.md

 - The winner of the full race receives a larger final bonus
 - All rewards are sent from the wallet above on **Solana Devnet**

-You can check the wallet or send test SOL to it on the [Solana Devnet Explorer](https://explorer.solana.com/?cluster=devnet).

 ## Current Status